 Second, once you’ve submitted your application form, it takes seconds for a lender to make a decision.
 They’ll either make you an offer or they’ll decline your application.

-Third, once a loan has been approved and you’ve signed the online contract and agreed to the terms and conditions, the money could be in your bank account as little as 10 minutes later*, depending on your bank’s policies and procedures.
+Third, once a loan has been approved and you’ve signed the online contract and agreed to the terms and conditions, the money could be on its way to your bank account minutes later*.

 But what is a payday loan?